shklnrj/shklnrj.github.io/work.md

 From time to time I work on web based projects with clients who need custom software built for them.
 I would love to work on an interesting project with you if you have some good problem.
 I primary used Ruby on Rails for most software projects but I have also developed few Android applications.
 <br>
 It is very important to have three things in a project that I work on before starting.
+These I refer to as base requirements.
 <br>

 <h3> Base requirements </h3>